InitRunner

 role: roles/consumer.yaml

-depends_on: [producer]
+needs: [producer]

-See Compose for the full orchestration guide.
+See Flow for the full orchestration guide.

 Performance Tips